Ichthus-Development/ichthus-engineering-standards/README.md

   These standards apply forward-looking unless otherwise documented.
 - Guarantee performance, security, or correctness by their existence alone
   Standards guide design and review; they do not replace engineering judgment, testing, or validation.
+- Define organizational values or ethics
+  Organizational principles are defined separately (see the Babbagic Code).

 ## Relationship to Industry Best Practices